 Day 08 Down time in Essaouira

 A much needed day of rest is in order today, and there are few better places to while away some free time than Essaouira.
-Easily explored on foot, allow yourself to get lost down colourful alleyways of workshops, galleries, spice shops and music stores.
-When you’re feeling peckish, head down to the port and choose your seafood fresh from the boat to be cooked in one of the many local kitchens and grills that dot the medina.
+Easily explored on foot, allow yourself to get lost down colorful alleyways of workshops, galleries, spice shops and music stores.
+When you’re feeling peckish, head down to the port and choose your seafood fresh from the boat to be cooked in one of the many local kitchens and grills that dot the Medina.
 Afternoon drinks with your group on one of the many rooftop bars is a must, as is a walk along the beach to watch wind surfers catching the famous Essaouira breeze.

 Day 09 BACK-STREET FOOD TOURING

 Marrakech is calling.
-Upon arrival, dive straight into the labyrinthine medina, where you can visit a number of museums and monuments, including the architecturally astounding Palais Bahia.
+Upon arrival, dive straight into the labyrinthine Medina, where you can visit a number of museums and monuments, including the architecturally astounding Palais Bahia.
 From here, barter your way through the city’s souks and spill out from a bustling alleyway into Jemaa-el-Fna Square, where snake charmers, market traders and performers will vie for your attention.
 As night falls and the crowds descend upon the main square, you’ll be led away from the din and down twisting alleyways on a private backstreet food tour.
 From sardine balls to lamb cheeks and a variety of vegetarian delights; this is your chance to try the more unusual dishes that have been refined over generations, served out of hatches and secret doorways.

 Day 10 VINTAGE SIDECAR ADVENTURE